Skip to content

 How can I reverse insulin resistance?

-Let's assume you recognized your insulin resistance early.
-Maybe you've noticed elevated fasting blood sugar, or you've used a CGM device and seen that it takes a long time for your blood sugar to return to normal after a high-carbohydrate meal.
-Now the question naturally arises, what to do?
-Fortunately, we now have a lot in our repertoire for this purpose.
+Let's say you identified your insulin resistance early on.
+Maybe you noticed elevated fasting blood sugar, or you used a CGM device and saw that it takes a long time for your blood sugar to return to normal after a high-carb meal.
+Now the question arises, what to do?
+Fortunately, we now have a lot of tools in our repertoire for this purpose.
 The following tools are available to us in the fight against insulin resistance:

 2. Stress/Cortisol Management